markuskruse/stl-librarian/README.md

 # stl-librarian
 Generate a register with images of all stl-files in a folder.
-One image for each model and it's name will be rendered.
+Two images for each model will be rendered.
+One is a still, including the name of the file.
+The other is an animated gif showing a rotating model.
 An html-file will be created with image tags for all images.
+When hovering over an image, it will show the animated gif, otherwise the still.

 ![Register example](screenshot.png)

 ## OS Support

 This script will work on your system if you can get Blender 2.8 to run.

+### Install PIL/Pillow

+PIL/Pillow is used to save the animated gif.
+Install it using pip if it is not installed:

+/path/to/blenders/python -m pip install pillow

 ## Usage